-If you have inherited hemophilia, you're born with the disorder.
-It's caused by a defect in one of the genes that determine how the body makes blood clotting factor VIII or IX.
+A defect in one of the genes that determines how the body makes blood clotting factor VIII or IX causes hemophilia.
 These genes are located on the X chromosomes (KRO-muh-somz).

 Chromosomes come in pairs.
 Females have two X chromosomes, while males have one X and one Y chromosome.
 Only the X chromosome carries the genes related to clotting factors.